[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

 But taking those risks also creates the possibility of a major reward.
 It’s likely at least a few of these stocks will wind up big winners going forward.

-Yet, Teva has too much debt and too little growth.
+Teva has too much debt and too little growth.
 Its key drug, Copaxone, which treats multiple sclerosis, is facing generic competition from Mylan (NASDAQ:MYL), among others.
-Bankruptcy likely isn’t a near-term scenario — but the current trajectory suggests it could occur down the line.
+Bankruptcy likely isn’t a near-term scenario but the current trajectory suggests it could occur down the line.
 In short, TEVA is a classic contrarian, “buy when there’s blood in the streets” type of play.
-And there are reasons to take the risk in TEVA stock.
+And there are reasons TEVA is one of these great (if risky) stocks to buy.

 While pressure has persisted on generic drugs, but it won’t last forever.